-Other proofs Preparata and Shamos provide another proof that it takes $\Omega(n \log n)$ steps to decide whether a set of points is in convex position (Theorem 3.3 in Section 3.2 in their book [3]).
+Preparata and Shamos provide another proof that it takes $\Omega(n \log n)$ steps to decide whether a set of points is in convex position (Theorem 3.3 in Section 3.2 in their book [3]).
 Their proof is based directly on the lower bounds for membership tests for a set W in high-dimensional space with n! connected components-the same lower bounds that also underly the lower bounds for ε -closeness that we used above.
 The core of their proof is therefore an analysis of the number of connected components of W, the subset of possible inputs that corresponds to sets of points in convex position ([3], p102-103).
-Their key argument considers inputs in convex position that cannot be continuously transformed into each other without passing through a configuration in which three points are collinear, so that it is not in convex position1.
+The key argument considers pairs of inputs in convex position that must lie in different components, because they cannot be continuously transformed into each other without passing through a configuration in which three points are collinear1.
+Note that a triple of collinear points immediately rules out convex position, but it is does not imply that one of the points lies in the interior of the convex hull (they could all lie on the edge).
 Thus, the proof by Preparata and Shamos is a bit more specific than ours: they prove our Theorem 2, but not our Theorem 1.

-Kirkpatrick and Seidel [1] state the following (Theorem 5.3): given a set S of n distinct points and a natural number $h \leq n$, any fixed-order algebraic decision tree algorithm requires, in the worst case, $\Omega(n \log h)$ steps to verify that the convex hull of S has h vertices.
+Kirkpatrick and Seidel [1] prove the following (Theorem 5.3): given a set S of n distinct points and a natural number $h \leq n$, any fixed-order algebraic decision tree algorithm requires, in the worst case, $\Omega(n \log h)$ steps to verify that the convex hull of S has h vertices.
 When h is polynomial in n, this bound is equivalent to $\Omega(n \log n)$.
 Clearly, if we could compute in $o(n \log n)$ time which points of S are vertices of the convex hull, then we could also count them in $o(n \log n)$ time.
-Thus, the theorem by Kirkpatrick and Seidel also seems to imply an $\Omega(n \log n)$ lower bound for the problem of computing the vertices of the convex hull.
-Like the proof of our Lemma 2, the proof by Kirkpatrick and Seidel uses a reduction in which multiple points that represent the same number are perturbed, so that all of these points become distinct and only one of them appears on the boundary of the convex hull.
-However, there is a step in their approach which I do not quite understand and of which I have not been able to verify the correctness yet.
-In particular, their reduction is only correct if the perturbation is "small enough", and I do not understand how their reduction algorithm can ensure that this is the case in $o(n \log n)$ time.
+Thus, the theorem by Kirkpatrick and Seidel implies an $\Omega(n \log n)$ lower bound for the problem of computing the vertices of the convex hull.